Tursymbek/NKG2D-project/Figure 4/README.md

 RUNX3, FLI1, KLF5, RUNX2, RXRG, FOXO3, ASCL1.

 This filtering step ensures that all analyzed TFs are supported by experimentally validated ChIP-seq data within a consistent dataset framework.

+This constraint minimizes bias introduced by incomplete or uneven TF coverage across datasets.

 ---

 ## Data Source and Preprocessing